SPX Technologies (SPXC)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, SPX Technologies’s ROIC increased by 4.9 percentage points annually over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, SPX Technologies’s ROIC has increased. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-12. Key Takeaways from SPX Technologies’s Q1 Results
+12. Key Takeaways from SPX Technologies’s Q3 Results

-We were impressed by SPX Technologies’s optimistic full-year revenue, EPS, and EBITDA guidance, which beat past analysts’ expectations.
-We were also glad its EPS and EBITDA outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 1.1% to $138 immediately after reporting.
+We enjoyed seeing SPX Technologies beat analysts’ EBITDA expectations this quarter.
+We were also glad its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 1.5% to $201.63 immediately after reporting.

 13. Is Now The Time To Buy SPX Technologies?